Skip to Content

 Water and feeding

 Carry on raising the plants watering and feeding as required.
-Use a high nitrogen feed to start with, something like a tomato feed or seaweed feed would be an idea later switching to a high nitrogen, potassium and calcium feed.
+Use a high nitrogen feed to start with; something like a tomato or seaweed feed would be an idea later switching to a high nitrogen, potassium and calcium feed.
 This will help when forming its tubers.

 When to plant sweet potato slips into the final growing site?

-Move the slips from one size pot to the next and protect them from frosts.
-Keep moving on until the last frost date has passed then, you can plant into their final growing areas.
+Move the slips from one size pot to another and protect them from frosts.
+Keep moving on until the last frost date has passed.
+Then, you can plant them into their final growing areas.
 Depending on where you live will depend on the way you need to grow your sweet potatoes.
-They prefer very warm growing conditions.
+They prefer hot growing conditions.

 What growing methods are the for sweet potato slips?

-Final growing areas may be the ground in warmer climates, but if you live in areas that don’t see crazy heat like the UK, you may wish to consider growing in a greenhouse or high tunnel.
+Final growing areas may be ground in warmer climates, but if you live in places that don’t see crazy heat like the UK, you may wish to consider growing in a greenhouse or high tunnel.
 The three options you have are:

 • Growing in the ground